jbourgin/ATEMMA/README.md

 ## Usage

-To test the experiment, type
+To test the experiment, go into Gaze folder and type

 ```
 test()